 On the menu?
 Likely a household favourite of pasta, sausages or chicken.

-The group live in a Specialist Disability Accommodation share house provided by social enterprise Bedford Group at its Balyana location.
+The group lives in a Specialist Disability Accommodation share house provided by social enterprise Bedford Group at its Balyana location.

 Bedford’s SDA accommodation surrounds its Residential Communal Centre (RCC), where Dale, Tim and Josh lived for a number of years before moving out a year ago.